wajnie/Void-Hackweek-Bot/README.md

 It's an API that can accept other arguments than miliseconds only.
 Example: `12h`, `5s`, `10m`, `1.5d`...

 ## Quick Introduction
 The bot itself has 9 commands.
 If you mention it it shows an embed which displays basic information like server prefix, how you can change it, very basic stuff.
 It took me 3 days to make it.
+Suddenly the bot isn't hosted, but you can add that code to your bot.
+It should work.

+**If any problems occur, DM me: wajnie#7054**